Do not buy pocket Beagles

 There are breeders who claim to be breeding a completely healthy pocket beagle called the old English pocket beagle.
 If you search the Internet you will find scores of these breeders and many of them belong to breeding organizations that may not be the main ones recognized by the major dog shows.
-They are still organizations that only propose healthy and ethical dog breeding.
+There are still organizations that only promote healthy and ethical dog breeding.
 So it makes you wonder where the battle of words comes from when it comes to the pocket beagles.

 Breeding has a big part in all of this, as breeders are the ones that can help ensure that beagle puppies are clean of any kind of health risk or any unhealthy situation.
 Many times a beagle marketed as a pocket beagle is a beagle, which the breeder allowed to be born with common physical ailments in beagles such as hip dysplasia and epilepsy.
 Be certain to ask many questions if you intend to buy a dog marketed as a pocket beagle.

-There are very specific criteria that a dog must meet when it is being classified as one breed or the other and the main breeding organizations of the world consider a dog outside their criteria to be unhealthy.
+There are very specific criteria that a dog must meet when it is being classified as one breed or the other and the main breeding organizations of the world consider a dog outside this criteria to be unhealthy.
 Are old English pocket beagle breeders selling unhealthy dogs?
 Will let you decide and let you make an informed and intelligent purchase should you choose to buy a dog being presented as a pocket beagle.

-It is kind of a shame that something so cute and so small is it at the center of such a large debate but when you have equally qualified people on both sides of the fence it is difficult to ignore a debate like this.
+It is a shame that something so cute and so small is at the center of such a large debate.
+But when you have equally qualified people on both sides of the fence it is difficult to ignore a debate like this.